Germany and UK to follow US out of Afghanistan | DW | 14.04.2021

 The newspaper cited sources as saying "they would struggle without American support because of a reliance on US bases and infrastructure."

-A withdrawal by September would lead to the US missing a May deadline for a pull-out agreed with the Taliban by the Trump administration last year.
+A withdrawal by September would lead to the US missing a May deadline for pullout agreed with the Taliban by the Trump administration last year.

-The US and the Taliban had signed an "agreement for bringing peace" in which they agreed to withdraw all troops within 14 months if the militants uphold the deal, in February 2020.
+In February 2020, the US and the Taliban had signed an "agreement for bringing peace" in which they agreed to withdraw all troops within 14 months if the militants uphold the deal.

-Since then the Taliban haven’t lived up to their commitments, but threatened to resume hostilities against foreign troops still in the country on May 1.
+Since then, the Taliban have not lived up to their commitments, but rather threatened to resume hostilities against foreign troops still in the country on May 1.

-In case of an attack on withdrawing US troops, they "will be met with a forceful response," said a senior administration official who was briefing reporters.
+If they do attack withdrawing US troops, they "will be met with a forceful response," said a senior administration official who was briefing reporters.

 President Biden had decided a hasty withdrawal would put the 2,500 US forces at risk and was not a viable option, the official added.